 - Progress reports must include abstracts, papers, presentations and grant proposals (in preparation, completed or already submitted to other funding agencies) as the result of the seed grant fund from the Foundation, due July 15th, the following year.

-- Specific Aims, short Background and Research Plan are obligatory elements of the proposal.
+- Each proposal must include: Specific Aims, a short Background and a Research Plan

-- Proposals must be written in English and must include a public information and a scientific abstract of not exceeding 250 words.
+- Proposals must be written in English.
+Proposals must include both a public information abstract and a scientific abstract, not to exceed 250 words each.

 - For animal or human cell culture studies obtaining IRB approval is the responsibility of the applicant.

-- Established publication track record in pancreatic cancer and previous funding are desirable but not required for consideration for funding under the Hirshberg seed grant program.
+- Established publication track record in pancreatic cancer and previous funding are desirable but not required for consideration.

 It is not necessary to submit a hard copy of your application.
 When your application is received you will receive an onscreen confirmation.
 Official signatures are obligatory in the electronic forms, with all contacts (Applicant, Department Chair and Grants Officer).
 Grant proposals are delivered to reviewers electronically with the necessary evaluation forms attached by the Foundation.